 In the influencer sphere, the Kardashian-Jenner family launched a resale apparel site, Kardashian Kloset, whilst Chrissy Teigen publicly voiced her support for The RealReal, a popular resale site for designer labels, admitting that she both buys and sells her clothing from the site.

-Looking to the increasingly popular and profitable future, across the next 12 months ThredUp highlights the three main subtrends of reCommerce fashion being:
+Looking to the increasingly popular and profitable future, across the next 12 months ThredUp highlights the three main subtrends of re-commerce fashion being:

 If you’re a fashion ecommerce store owner with the capability to sell goods that can be returned or resold whilst retaining their quality, now’s the time to start exploring whether you could adapt to this growing trend.

 If you believe you could have this capability, consider whether your customers would purchase used items – and if so, which ones?
-Develop ideas around reimbursement policies, whether in cash or store credit for those who would donate their clothes to your store and finally, examine any cost of refurbishing and preparing items for resale, versus the profit your store would make reselling it.
+Develop ideas around reimbursement policies, whether in cash or store credit for those who would donate their clothes to your store and finally, examine any cost of refurbishing and preparing items for resale, versus the profit your store would make reselling them.

 As more conversations continue to be had around protecting the environment, and the global economy attempts to rebuild post-pandemic, the reCommerce and rental market is only going to flourish further.